 For general information about which Swarthmore courses meet medical school requirements, check our Guide to Premedical Studies at Swarthmore College.
 It is wise to use Medical School Admission Requirements, available on-line by the Association of American Medical Colleges, to check the requirements for each school in which you may be interested.
-For example, calculus I and statistics fulfill the math requirement at most medical schools, including Harvard, which recently changed its requirements.
-The Health Sciences website includes a listing of medical schools with unusual/additional course requirements or recommendations.

 B. Grade Point Average